 The bikeway begins near Deep Eddy Park at Lake Austin Boulevard and Veterans Drive, following Veterans Drive, under SR 1 and under Cesar Chavez near the eastern end of Stephen F. Austin Drive.
 Here, it parallels SR 343 to the Seaholm plant.

-Beyond the Seaholm redevelopment project the bikeway connects to the Shoal Creek Hike-and-Bike Trail but ends just before Nueces Street.
+Beyond the Seaholm redevelopment project the bikeway connects to the Shoal Creek Trail but ends just before Nueces Street.
 Because of traffic rerouting in 3rd Street and proposed rapid transit development on 4th Street, a section of the LAB between Nueces Street and Trinity Street is still in the works.
 It will be on the street through this section, however.

 At Trinity and 4th streets the bikeway continues east, crossing I-35 at East 4th Street on a newly constructed bride.

 At Comal Street the lab is picks up its own path again adjacent to the existing train tracks, with a connection to Plaza Saltillo at East 5th and Comal.
 The route continues on East 5th Street to the Shady Lane.
 Some time in 2011, it will continue to the Levander Loop, where US 183 crosses the Colorado River.
 Finally, a connection is planned to the existing steel truss bridge which is expected to close to motorized traffic in the future.